Cyber-Chic/nasa/COIN_LEDGER.md

 # 🪙 You Found a Space Coin! 🪐
 *Welcome to our art hunt bridging Earth and Outer Space.*

+### 🔍 For Digital Explorers
+You do not need a physical artifact to experience the cosmos.
+This archive serves as the permanent digital hub for a global, real-world hidden art installation.
+Everyone is welcome to explore our interactive maps, read the space poetry, or engage with the archival research below.

 ### 🎁 1.
-Keep the Coin!
+If You Found a Coin
-This physical coin is a free gift for you to take home.
-To pay the good vibes forward, please perform one anonymous act of kindness in your neighborhood today!
+This physical token is a complimentary gift for you to take home.
+To extend this positive momentum, please perform one anonymous act of kindness in your neighborhood today.

 ### 🚀 2.
-Your Art is Slated for Space!
+Your Art is Slated for Space
-While you keep the physical token, a custom postcard matching your coin's design will be loaded onto a commercial rocket to cross the line into outer space.
-A digital twin is also queued for transmission to a satellite orbiting Earth!
+While you retain the physical token, a custom postcard matching your coin's design will be loaded onto a designated **[commercial rocket flight](https://www.clubforfuture.org/postcards)** to cross the line into outer space.
+The project's flagship imagery is also scheduled to **[broadcast](https://space.crunchlabs.com/selfie/VnpvzMO)** from orbit, displaying on a satellite as it traverses directly past the Pyramids of Giza.

 ### 🌌 3.
 Decode Your Cosmic Poem
-Look at the ID number on your coin (Example: **COIN-001**).
-Scroll down this page to find your number and read a custom poem written specifically about real deep-space phenomena!
+Locate the identifier number on your coin (Example: **COIN-001**).
+Scroll down this ledger page to find your specific designation and read a custom verse written to translate real-world astrophysical anomalies.

 ---

 ### 🎨 MISSION LOG // VISUAL SURVEILLANCE
 *An active transmission from the principal investigator's desk.*